Ian Bremmer: Early life and education

 Bremmer is of Armenian, Syrian (from his maternal grandmother), Italian, and German descent, the son of Maria J. (née Scrivano) and Arthur Bremmer.
 His father served in the Korean War, and died at the age of 46 when Bremmer was four.
 Bremmer grew up in housing projects in Chelsea, Massachusetts, near Boston.
 He enrolled in St. Dominic Savio High School in East Boston at age 11.

 At 15, he enrolled in university and went on to earn a BA degree in international relations, magna cum laude, from Tulane University in 1989.
 Bremmer subsequently obtained an MA degree in 1991 and a PhD in 1994, both in political science from Stanford University.
 His doctoral dissertation was "The politics of ethnicity: Russians in the Ukraine".

 Career

 Eurasia Group

 Bremmer founded the political risk research and consulting firm Eurasia Group in 1998 in the offices of the World Policy Institute in New York City.
-The firm opened a London office in 2000; a Washington, DC office (2005); a Tokyo office (2015); San Francisco and São Paulo offices (2016); and Brasilia and Singapore offices (2017).
+The firm opened a London office in 2000; a Washington, DC office (2005); a Tokyo office (2015); San Francisco and São Paulo offices (2016); Brasilia and Singapore offices (2017); and a Mexico City office (2025).
 Initially focused on emerging markets, Eurasia Group expanded to include frontier and developed economies and established practices focused on geo-technology and energy issues.
 Bremmer co-authors Eurasia Group’s annual Top Risks report, a forecast of 10 geopolitical risks for the year ahead.